tiemibf/tiemibf/README.md

 I enjoy building things that are not just functional, but thoughtful — with accessible interfaces, maintainable code, and a strong attention to detail.
 I care about the *how* just as much as the *what*, and I believe the best digital products come from teams that communicate well and continuously learn from each other.

+> 📉 **Note on Contributions**
+> My contribution graph may look a bit quiet, but that's because most of my daily work happens in **private repositories on Azure DevOps**, which doesn’t sync contribution data with GitHub.
+> I’m actively coding, collaborating, and delivering features every day — just in a different ecosystem. 🙂

 ---

 ## 🛠️ Tech Stack & Tools